My mother was the most caring person I ever knew and my father was the most remarkable.

 Back row: Dorothy, Lucille, Don's mother and father, and their Aunt Elsie.
 Front Row: Don, Bill, Eileen, and George.

-man named Georg Leu, had emigrated from Switzerland to Ohio in 1880 under rather shady circumstances.
+His grandfather, a man named Georg Leu, had emigrated from Switzerland to Ohio in 1880 under rather shady circumstances.
 Apparently

 young Georg had gotten into an argument with his brothers in Switzerland about a family inheritance, stole $400, made his